Upper School Humanities Teacher (English)

 The Sage School, Foxborough, MA

-As a full-time Humanities educator at Sage, you will teach gifted learners rigorous courses in English or Social Studies designed to foster critical thinking, analysis, and independent inquiry.
-You will collaborate closely with colleagues across the Humanities department to design interdisciplinary projects, including long-term research and writing assignments, that integrate English, social studies, and other disciplines.
+As a full-time English educator at Sage, you will teach gifted learners rigorous literature and language arts courses that foster advanced critical thinking, analysis, and communication.
+You will collaborate closely within the Humanities department to design interdisciplinary projects, including long-term research and writing assignments, that integrate English with social studies and other disciplines.

 Students engage in discussion, research, and project-based learning, developing skills in analysis, communication, and intellectual curiosity.
 You will provide vertically differentiated instruction to ensure all learners are appropriately challenged and supported as they grow into self-directed, independent thinkers.